UUcoffeeCup

 For those of you who are not familiar with Article II of the UUA Bylaws, this is where our Principles and Purposes are located.
 The last time they were substantially revised was in 1985 with some additional revisions added in 1987.
 There is a proposal to revise Article II that will be voted on by congregational delegates at General Assembly in late June.

 Nikki Willard invites you to become more familiar with these revisions that have been proposed.
 She will be facilitating a Wellspring group (a 4 week "deep dive" into these changes).
 You are welcome to attend any or all of them.
 The Wellspring offering will begin on Wednesday, May 8 and continue each Wednesday through May 29 from 7:30 to 9 pm.
-Please register register to attend here.
+Please register to attend here.

 You may have seen the graphic of this new proposal that was in the form of a flower: LOVE at the center with the following values as petals around, including Justice, Generosity, Interdependence, Pluralism, Transformation, Equity, and recently added in February: Peace and Reason.